loginom/loginom-help-en-omegat/data/processors/transformation/substitution/regexp-match.md

 For example:

 Only digits must be used in the bank BIC.
-The regular expression `\D` denotes all characters that are not digits.
+The regular expression `\D`: all characters that are not digits.
 There are `О` and `З` letters instead of digits in some BIC values.
 These values are replaced with `Wrong BIC` row.

 <table>
  <tr><th>Source data</th><th colspan="2">Values of the replacement table fields</th><th>Replacement result</th></tr>